Configuring Dynamic DNS with Caddy

 Before we replace your live Caddy, let’s make sure the new binary works and includes the module.

-(Note the ./ because it’s in your current directory).
-This should output Caddy’s version and, importantly, list both dynamic_dns and cloudflare modules.
-For example:
+./because it’s in your current directory).
+This should output Caddy’s version and, importantly, list bothdynamic_dnsandcloudflaremodules.
+For example:v2.7.6 ... + modules: - github.com/mholt/caddy-dynamicdns - github.com/caddy-dns/cloudflare ...If you see both

-It should output Caddyfile is valid or similar.
+Caddyfile is validor similar.
 If there are errors, fix your Caddyfile (though we haven’t changed it yet, this confirms the new binary can parse it).

 Step 6: Replace the Caddy Executable